PACE-challenge/pacechallenge.org/2022/tracks.md

 When your process receives this signal, it must immediately print the current best solution to the standard output and then halt.
 You can find examples how to handle SIGTERM in [several popular programming languages](https://www.optil.io/optilion/help/signals).
 If the process blocks for too long, say 30 seconds after the initial SIGTERM signal, we will forcefully stop it with SIGKILL.
-If we forcefully stopped the program, then the instance counts as time limit exceeded and you get 0 points for this instance.
+If we forcefully stopped the program, then the instance counts as time limit exceeded and solution size will be considered as `|V|`.
 Note that the optil.io system may not work 100% correctly all the time, i.e. the default of your program should be that your program returns a solution after 10 minutes.

 **Ranking method:**
 You will be ranked by the geometric mean over all instances of 100 × (best solution size) / (solution size).
 Here, (solution size) is the size of the solution returned by your submission and (best solution size) is the size of the smallest solution known to the PC (which may not be optimal).
-If the output of your program turns out to be not a feedback vertex set (or there is no output on SIGKILL) for some instance, (solution size) for the instance will be regarded as infinity (so you will receive no points for that instance).
+If the output of your program turns out to be not a feedback vertex set (or there is no output on SIGKILL) for some instance, (solution size) for the instance will be considered as `|V|`.

 ## Input Format